ds5110/Facial-Landmarks-Exploration/docs/feature_selection.md

 Shape of feature matrix after variance threshold: (1099, 2219)
 ```

 Although setting a higher threshold can reduce the feature amount greatly, it also results in losing too much information.
 In this project, our focus point would be the comparison between feature selection methods.
 So removing features before feature selection may be helpful for reducing time costs (especially for the over 2000 euclidean distances), it could also lead to too much information lost.
-We chose to keep as many as possible features within an acceptable content of feature selection time costs.
+We chose to keep as many as possible features within an acceptable extent of feature selection time costs.

 ### Correlation Threshold